 Henry says: The key skill which is in demand time and time again is strong Excel skills.
 More specifically, knowing your way round PivotTables and the VLOOKUP function.
 Those are the two things every client wants.
 If you’ve never done it, research it.
 When you’re looking at large data sets those two things will speed up your work greatly.

 DID YOU KNOW?
-Here at Robert half we offer all our candidates free access to an e-Learning potential so they can take advantage of over 8,000 free online learning courses so they can stay competitive in today’s career environment.
+Here at Robert Half, we offer free access to an e-Learning portal so our job seekers can take advantage of over 8,000 free online learning courses.
+If you’re trying to figure out how to get a graduate job, this is a great place to start!

 Potential employers usually prefer maths or economic degrees.
 Experience is also very important—we’re finding four-year degree candidates with a sandwich year are in hot demand.

-How to make your graduate CV stand out
+How to make your finance graduate CV stand out

 Sharif says: What really stands out is if someone has had a sandwich year, a year’s experience, any kind of paid internships or voluntary experience.
-Sometimes extra-curricular things can also help, like the Duke of Edinburgh award, or voluntary work which shows communication skills.
+Sometimes extra-curricular things can also help, like the Duke of Edinburgh award, or voluntary work which shows communication skills and teamwork.

 This especially stands out for roles in an SME environment—that you can show empathy for what it’s like to be in a workplace and can hit the ground running.

-Seema says: Academics are one of the main things employers look at but it really helps to include a profile about yourself and what you’re looking for in a job.
+Seema says: Employers will look at academics but it really helps to include a profile about yourself and what you’re looking for in a job.
 Turn it into a bit of a story so that it becomes more than just a CV—it’s an insight into you as a person.

 You could include achievements, such as voluntary work and part-time work or project involvement.
 Voluntary work is really attractive because there are a lot of graduates out there, so something which makes you stand out is good.